kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 Same as above but enforces the Node memory cap more strictly by invoking `node --max-old-space-size=256`.

+### `npm run start:ultralowmem`

+For extremely constrained CI (to avoid OOM/Exit 137), this sets an even lower memory cap and disables source maps and websocket port negotiation aggressively.

 ### `npm test`

 Runs tests once in CI mode.